thesofproject/sof-docs/getting_started/build-guide/build-from-scratch.rst

 Copy the commented ``installer/sample-config.mk`` to ``installer/config.mk``, then select a list of platforms and provide an optional target hostname in the latter file.
-Then run:
+Then run the installer:

 .. code-block:: bash